CouncilofLorien/counciloflorien.github.io/docs/cards/S/song-of-the-lady.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > At the end of the organization phase, each company at Lorien that wishes to move must (or draw a #).
 This roll is modified by: -1 if company contains any Men, -1 I company contains any Hobbits, +2 if company contains any Dwarves.
-If the result is less than 7, the company may not move this turn. <br>_“‘...Rich are the hours, though short they seem, in Caras Galadon...’”_ ***---&NoBreak;LotRII***
+If the result is less than 7, the company may not move this turn. <br>_“‘...Rich are the hours, though short they seem, in Caras Galadon...’”_ ***---&#65279;LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>